Hisense 100" U8 Mini-LED Review: Is the Giant Worth $4,000?

 In VersusMatrix's TV category, the Hisense 100" U8 scores in the top tier across brightness, gaming response and value.
 It loses points against OLED comparables on black uniformity and against premium Sony/Samsung sets on motion handling, but no comparable OLED exists at this size and price.

-If you want to see how the U8 stacks up against other large-format Mini-LED sets, see our full TV leaderboard — and if you're cross-shopping smaller-but-better, the 75" sweet spot is covered in our best TVs guide.
+If you want to see how the U8 stacks up against other large-format Mini-LED sets, see our full TV leaderboard — and if you're cross-shopping smaller-but-better, the 75" sweet spot is covered in our best TVs guide and our best gaming TVs 2026 guide.

-You should buy the Hisense U8 100" if: you have an 11-foot-plus viewing distance, a structural wall to mount on, a HDMI 2.1-capable source, and a separate audio system planned.
-You should not buy it if: you watch primarily compressed streaming below 1080p (the upscaler is good, not magic), your seating is closer than 10 feet, or you're sensitive to backlight blooming in 99% black scenes.
+You should buy the Hisense U8 100" if: you have an 11-foot-plus viewing distance, a structural wall to mount on, a HDMI 2.1-capable source, and a separate audio system planned (critical).
+You should not buy it if: you watch primarily compressed streaming below 1080p (the upscaler is good, not magic), your seating is closer than 10 feet, you're sensitive to backlight blooming in 99% black scenes, or you need perfect black levels (OLED is better).

 Verdict

 A 100-inch Mini-LED TV under $4,000 is genuinely new in 2026, and Hisense delivered it without cutting picture quality to hit price.
-The compromises are operational (mounting, distance, remote) rather than visual.
-For the right room, it's the best value in big-screen TV right now.
+The compromises are operational (mounting, distance, remote, audio) rather than visual.
+For the right room — 11+ feet viewing distance, dedicated wall space, willingness to add a separate soundbar — it's the best value in big-screen TV right now.
+The 144 Hz gaming support is the hidden advantage that justifies the price over older 60 Hz 100" sets: competitive gamers finally have a large-screen option that doesn't feel slow.

 Sık Sorulan Sorular